Top 10 diving records in the world

 On the 24th of April 2020, a Turkish diver Cem Karabay set a newworld record for the longest open water dive in cold water

-Let’s discover together the epic diving records that have taken humans to the most astonishing depths of our oceans, defining the pinnacle of excellence in this thrilling water sport.
+Let’s explore the epic achievements that have taken humans to the ocean’s deepest and most fascinating places, redefining what’s possible in this thrilling sport.

 How many types of diving records exist?